-From cloud-based storage, smartphone evolution and capabilities, to the sheer number of devices that require network connections, better, more efficient systems are always in development.
+From cloud-based storage, smartphone evolution and capabilities, to the sheer number of devices that require network connections, better, and more efficient systems are always in development.

-However, in a landscape constantly dominated by new trends, it’s easy to get caught up in the buzz words without having a full grasp on the concepts themselves.
+However, in a landscape constantly dominated by new trends, it’s easy to get caught up in the buzz words.
+And some times this is done without having a full grasp on the concepts themselves.

 Defining Edge Computing

-Companies and individuals using any number of devices with network access are all pretty much centralized, relying on the handful of public cloud providers like Microsoft, Amazon, IBM, and Google.
+Companies and individuals using any number of devices with network access are all pretty much centralized.
+This means they rely on a handful of public cloud providers like Microsoft, Amazon, IBM, and Google.

 For the majority of the country living outside of those areas, that’s a considerable distance for data to have to travel.

 It helps to cut down on the volume of data currently processed in these large, central hubs by dividing it across smaller network locations.

 Defining Edge Data Centers

 Edge computing sounds great in theory, but there are a few factors that come into play in physically deploying devices.
 That’s where edge data centers come in.

 How big is it?
 Where is it located?

-Tier-1 markets include large cities like Los Angeles, San Francisco, and Chicago while tier-2 are more midsized cities like Pittsburgh, Houston, or Miami.
+Tier-1 markets include large cities like Los Angeles, San Francisco, and Chicago.
+Tier-2 markets are more midsized cities like Pittsburgh, Houston, or Miami.
 These are cities that don’t have the same direct access to the powerful facilities located in tier-1 markets.

 So an edge data center in Houston should receive most to all of its data from users in the Houston area to actually be considered part of the edge.

 In other words, a large percentage of local users should be using the services of the facility in question in order for it to be an edge data center.

 This may affect the type of equipment deployed, staffing (though most edge data centers can be operated remotely), building new vs decommissioning and renovating old structures, etc.

 Otherwise, what’s the point?
-Speed and quality are measurable, so if a provider isn’t hitting higher numbers at a better value, odds are the facility isn’t a true edge data center.
+Speed and quality are measurable.
+So if a provider isn’t hitting higher numbers at a better value, odds are the facility isn’t a true edge data center.

 Secure and Reliable

 The thought of something being on “the edge” may make it sound like it’s vulnerable.
 When it comes to data, security is always going to come up as a major priority (as it should!).

 They may connect back to a larger data facility or to a number of other smaller edge data centers.
 The point is, most of the time they’re not on an island.

-And since any specific area with an edge data center provider will rely on it so heavily for service, any down time would be absolutely devastating to an area.
+And since any specific area with an edge data center provider will rely on it so heavily for service, any downtime would be absolutely devastating to an area.

 Furthermore, an edge data center must operate as a tier-3 data center.
 There are four tiers that define the uptime of a data center, and as a tier-3, edge data centers guarantee uptime 99.982% of the time.
-(And in that rare .018% chance of downtime, a disaster recovery plan is essential!)
+And, in that rare .018% chance of downtime, a disaster recovery plan is essential.

 At any rate, a true data center operating at the edge will provide more than adequate (in some cases improved) security, as well as outstanding reliability.

 Keys to Remember